Napier City Council’s GIS

 How does Napier City Council use GIS?

-Napier City Council's Town Planning and Works Assets Departments both utilise GIS to help carry out their corporate functions.
+Napier City Council's City Strategy and Infrastructure Departments both utilise GIS to help carry out their corporate functions.

-The Planning Department uses GIS to create, manage and analyse planning and regulatory information (Building Consents, Resource Consents, Subdivisions, Hazard Information, Dogs, etc).
+The City Strategy Department uses GIS to create, manage and analyse planning and regulatory information (Building Consents, Resource Consents, Subdivisions, Hazard Information, Dogs, etc).

-The Works Assets Department uses GIS to create, manage and analyse utilities information (Sewer, Stormwater and Water infrastructure).
+The Infrastructure Department uses GIS to create, manage and analyse utilities information (Sewer, Stormwater and Water infrastructure).
 It is a key tool for Utilities Asset Management.

 Many of the maps on this website are generated from Council's GIS.